Skip to content

 In addition, the Archer project involves the conversion of some curbside car parking spaces to make room for new turn lanes, pedestrian infrastructure, bus boarding islands, and protected bike lanes.
 In fairness, that requires some adjustments by business owners and their customers who drive, so it’s to be expected that some people aren’t happy about that change.

-Zuno’s website states that one her top priorities is to “remove obstructive bike lanes and concrete barriers on Kedzie and Archer.”
+Zuno’s website states that one of her top priorities is to “remove obstructive bike lanes and concrete barriers on Kedzie and Archer.”
 And she told Block Club Chicago, “When I become your 12th Ward alderwoman, the first thing I’ll do is remove these concrete barriers.”

-The planned changes to the Archer project, according to The City.
+The planned changes to the Archer project, according to the City.

 Archer Corridor Revision 2026: